Bulk-to-surface coupling of spatiotemporal vortices

 The vortex structure is determined by the phase factor $e^{i\ell\phi}$ ($\ell \in \mathbb{Z}$ is the topological vortex charge) in the spectral plane-wave amplitudes.
-Notably, the topological charge does not affect the considerations below, because the wavevectors and frequencies of the Bessel-type vortices are independent of $\ell$.
+Notably, the topological charge does not affect the considerations below, because the wavevectors and frequencies of Bessel-type vortices are independent of $\ell$.

-We assume that the surface-wave STVP is excited by a paraxial bulk-wave STVP propagating at the angle of incidence $\theta_0$, as shown in Fig.~\ref{Fig1}.
+We assume that the surface-wave STVP is excited by a paraxial bulk-wave STVP incident at an angle $\theta_0$, as shown in Fig.~\ref{Fig1}.
 The plane-wave spectrum of the incident pulse can be written as